USEPA/WNTR/documentation/citing_wntr.rst

 To cite WNTR, use one of the following references:

-* Klise, K.A., Hart, D.B., Bynum, M., Hogge, J., Haxton, T., Murray, R., Burkhardt, J. (2020).
-Water Network Tool for Resilience (WNTR) User Manual: Version 0.2.3.
-U.S. EPA Office of Research and Development, Washington, DC, EPA/600/R-20/185, 82p.
+* Klise, K., D. Hart, M. Bynum, J. Hogge, Terranna Haxton, R. Murray, AND J. Burkhardt.
+(2023).
+Water Network Tool for Resilience (WNTR) User Manual Version 1.0.
+U.S. Environmental Protection Agency, Washington, DC, EPA/600/B-23/098

 * Klise, K.A., Murray, R., Haxton, T. (2018).
 An overview of the Water Network Tool for Resilience (WNTR), In Proceedings of the 1st International WDSA/CCWI Joint Conference, Kingston, Ontario, Canada, July 23-25, 075, 8p.